-- Tools > Clear Entered Data This removes all the observations in the specified bounds.
-The bounds are available in the sub-menus of this menu item, and consist of: - 'all' the observations currently in the model; - o all active scenarios; or - just those in a specified item.
+- Tools > Clear Entered Data This removes all the data in the specified bounds.
+The bounds

+are available in the sub-menus of this menu item, and consist of:

+- 'all' the data currently in the model.

+- o all active cases; or

+- o just those in a specified item.

-Note that you will not see the results of removing these observations until the next calculation has been run.
+Note that you will not see the results of removing this data until the next calculation has been run.

-• Tools > Application Properties This will display the application-level settings.
+Tools > Application Properties This will display the application-level settings.
 These settings are not model specific.